 Topological Data Analysis

-Topological Data Analysis is a process of finding shape in complicated data.
-Students are working to apply the techniques of topological data analysis to areas including congressional redistricting, musical analysis, and fluid dynamics.
+Topological data analysis is a process of finding shape in complicated data.
+Students are working to apply the techniques of topological data analysis to areas including congressional redistricting, musical analysis, the motion of swimming fish, and fluid dynamics.

 Our students have participated in REU programs across the country including: